TABLE OF CONTENTS

 - non-contentious proceedings in situations of non-marital cohabitation or relating to persons who live together as a shared household;

-- actions relating to legal separation and division of property and divorce cases;
+- actions relating to separation and divorce cases and division of property;

 - actions to declare the non-existence or annulment of civil marriage;